Mr-L-Web/FlashCard/README.md

 Version 1.0.
 Has one subject.
 Capital cities.
 The app asks the question and correctly marks the answer.
 More features to come later.

+Bug: when submitting a correct answer after an incorrect one, the incorrect label remains and the correct label overlaps the incorrect label.